 PREMIER BAY VIEW ROOM WITH JACUZZI

-Situated at the far corners on the first level, the 59sqm Premier Bay View Room with Jacuzzi (there are only two in the hotel) plays it all glossy rosewood and chrome textures, with double-glazed floor-to-ceiling windows facing the iconic Marina Bay Sands and Customs House.
+Situated at the far corners on the first level, the 59sqm Premier Bay View Room with Jacuzzi (there are only two in the hotel) plays it all glossy rosewood and chrome textures, with double-glazed floor-to-ceiling windows facing the iconic Marina Bay Sands.
 Guests can enjoy complimentary use of the Handy phone for internet use and calls as well as an interactive Samsung tablet for room service, hotel restaurant and spa treatment bookings.
 The pantry is equipped with Nordaq Fresh bottled water, Dean & DeLuca snacks, TWG tea bags, a Nespresso coffee machine with complimentary coffee capsules as well as a modest mini-bar with soft drinks, juices, beer and champagne.
 The Harmon Kardon bluetooth speaker brings a deep, impressively thumpy bass to the proceedings, and can immediately assist in creating that villa party vibe if you plug in the speaker near the outdoor sundeck.

 The bathroom has both a rainforest shower as well as a fitted bathtub.
 Bathroom amenities are from Bottega Veneta, and (as I noted elsewhere in my review of The Fullerton Hotel Singapore) these marvellous amenities are luxuriously perfumed and leave you smelling like an upper-floor ION luxury boutique even hours after your shower.
 Guests under this room category are also offered different bubble bath flavours for their foamy pleasure, from the assertive Ylang Ylang and minty Uplifting to the bandung-esque Geranium and spa-style Sensual.